nicepkg/aide/website/en/guide/configuration/ai-command.md

 # aide.aiCommand

-This configuration allows you to customize the template for executing AI commands.
-Templates can include several placeholders:
+This configuration allows you to customize ==the template used== for the `✨ Aide: Ask AI` command execution.
+The template can include some placeholders:

 **Template Parameters:**